Arundhati Roy: Views on Narendra Modi

 In 2013, Roy called Narendra Modi's nomination as prime minister a "tragedy".
 She said business houses were supporting his candidacy because he was the "most militaristic and aggressive" candidate.
-She has argued that Modi has control over India to a degree unrecognized by most people in the Western world: "He is the system.
+She has argued that Modi has control over India to a degree unrecognised by most people in the Western world: "He is the system.
 He has the backing of the media.
 He has the backing of the army, the courts, a majoritarian popular vote ...
 Every institution has fallen in line."
-She has expressed deep despair for the future, calling Modi's long-term plans for a highly centralized Hindu state "suicidal" for the multicultural subcontinent.
+She has expressed deep despair for the future, calling Modi's long-term plans for a highly centralised Hindu state "suicidal" for the multicultural subcontinent.
 On 28 April 2021, The Guardian published an article by Roy describing the Indian government's response to the COVID-19 pandemic as a "crime against humanity", in which The Washington Post said Roy "slammed Modi for his handling of the pandemic".
 Roy's op-ed was also published in The Wire with the title "It's Not Enough to Say the Govt Has Failed.
 We Are Witnessing a Crime Against Humanity."

 Remarks about National Registers

 On 25 December 2019, while speaking at Delhi University, Roy urged people to mislead authorities during the upcoming enumeration by the National Population Register, which she said can serve as a database for the National Register of Citizens.
-The remarks were criticized by the Congress and the Bharatiya Janata Party (BJP).
+The remarks were criticised by the Congress and the Bharatiya Janata Party (BJP).
 A complaint against her was registered at Tilak Marg police station, Delhi, under sections 295A, 504, 153 and 120B of the Indian Penal Code.
-Roy responded, "What I was proposing was civil disobedience with a smile", and claimed her remarks were misrepresented.
+Roy responded, "What I was proposing was civil disobedience with a smile", and claimed that her remarks were misrepresented.